RoboJackets/robocup-software/docs/source/installation.rst

 Docker Setup
 ------------
-Instead of using a virtual machine, you can also install robocup software using Docker.
+Instead of using a virtual machine, you can also install our software using Docker.
-The Docker image has our software stack and all the dependencies pre-installed with a desktop GUI.
-The steps for installation can be found on `DockerHub
+The Docker image has our tech stack and all the dependencies pre-installed with a desktop GUI.
+The Docker setup should work on any platform (Windows, Mac, ARM, AMD, etc.).

+Before you start, make sure you have Docker installed on your computer.
+The steps for doing so can be found at https://docs.docker.com/engine/install/.

+Once you have Docker installed, please follow the steps for installing and using our RoboCup image at `DockerHub
 <https://hub.docker.com/r/robojackets/robocup-software>`_.

 Shortcuts